Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 # General geometry problems
 ## Error: Edge is open (red)
-An _open edge_ is one where the surface ends abruptly, like the edge of a sheet of paper.
-In other words, it is not shared between two adjacent triangles.
-The mesh must not contain any "holes" like this and must be a completely sealed/closed volume including faces for the sky (`+sky` material).
-It doesn't matter if the hole is completely airtight; if the edges are technically open then Tool will not allow it.
+_Open edges_ are holes in the surface of your level.
+Your level needs to be a completely sealed/closed volume.
+Even outdoor levels must including faces which form a "roof" over your playable space with the `+sky` material.
+It doesn't matter if the hole is completely airtight and not visible; if the edges are technically open then Tool will not allow it.
+An unmerged seam along two edges is not considered open if the vertices along those edges are in the same position.
+In fact, this is the result of the Edge Split modifier that gives you sharp edges.

-The exceptions to this rule are render-only surfaces like lights and water, and other special 2D surfaces like ladders, glass, and fog planes that are typically modeled as simple floating quads (a rectangle made of two triangles).
+Open edges are also allowed on render-only surfaces like lights and water, and other special 2D surfaces like ladders, glass, and fog planes that are typically modeled as simple floating quads (a rectangle made of two triangles).
 If you are attempting to model one of these special surfaces, make sure you are including the [necessary material symbol(s)](~materials).

-Closing open edges usually involves merging vertices.
+Closing open edges usually involves merging vertices or filling.
 In Blender you can select multiple and press {% key "M" /%}, or use [_Auto Merge_][blender-tool-settings] with snap to ensure vertices are merged when you move them to the same location as another vertex.
 Max users can use _Target Weld_.
+Filling can be done by selecting multiple edges and pressing {% key "F" /%}.

 ![](open_edge.mp4)